Interview: Michelle Duster On Her Book ‘Ida B. The Queen’, Legacy & More

 During your research what stood out to you?
 Or was there anything that even surprised you as you were putting the book together?

 Duster: Well, one of the things that I was fascinated by was how my great grandmother Ida B. Wells was surveilled by the FBI.
 That was not something I grew up knowing about.
 And she mentioned in her autobiography that she called them Secret Service – people came to visit her and question her, and even threatened her with treason.
 But I’m not sure if she even knew that a file had been created on her.
 I don’t know if she knew that.
 But I just found that to be very fascinating that she was considered such a danger to this country that the government felt a need to watch her.

 So, I was just wondering, when you were creating the book, how did you go about putting in these factual pieces which were new to you as well?
 And then also, you know, because it takes like different parts, there’s obviously parts that are autobiographical about yourself.
-There are parts that are biographical about Ida B. Wells and there’s also some personal anecdotes in there as well.
+There are parts that are biographical about Ida B. Wells and there are also some personal anecdotes there as well.
 So how did tackling these different kinds of formats steer your writing?

-And my last question for you is do you have any plans to write either more books about Ida B. wells, or even just other books about Black historical women figures in general that you can share with us?
+And my last question for you is do you have any plans to write either more books about Ida B. Wells or even just other books about Black historical women figures in general that you can share with us?

 Duster: Well, I have two picture books that are in the works that will be published next year.
 2021 is about Ida.
 B. Wells and the other is about several Black women trailblazers.
 I’m also working on another; co-writing another children’s book about a little boy who’s learned about history through travelling and going to places with his grandmother.
 So I’m trying to reach a younger audience and as well as you know, the general population when it comes to public history projects that I’m working on.